Do you see one of your shoulders “rolled forward” when looking at yourself in the mirror?

-Or perhaps just one shoulder rolling/rotating more forward than the other one.
+Or perhaps just one shoulder rolling/rotating more forward than the other one?

-We spend an incredible amount of time sitting in a forward leaned position focusing on thing in front of us like computers, tablets, phones, and books.
+Every single day, we spend an incredible amount of time sitting in a forward leaned position focusing on things in front of us.

 If you are not very mindful of your posture while sitting in this position, then you easily end up slouching.

 If you have just one shoulder rolled forward it is most likely not any different from both shoulders rolling forward.

-Why Only One Shoulder Rolled Forward?
+Why Is It Only One Shoulder Permanently Rolling Forward?

-Here are some different reasons that could explain why you have one shoulder rotating forward.
+Here are some different reasons that could explain why you have one shoulder rotating forward:

-Sports or exercise with a lot of throwing and/or pushing on just one side.
+- Sports or exercise with a lot of throwing and/or pushing on just one side.

-Manual labor where you mostly work one side.
-E.g. if you are right handed you probably use that side more.
+- Manual labor where you mostly work one side.
+E.g. if you are right-handed you probably use that side more.

-Bad ergonomics, posture or movement patterns sitting at a desk over a long period.
+- Bad ergonomics, posture or movement patterns sitting at a desk over a long period.
 E.g. you spend a lot of time in front of a computer while leaning either right or left.

 How To Fix It

 You can play around with the angle a little bit to get stretches in different directions.
+It should feel great

-Any kind of row will work great to strengthen your upper back, but it might be wise to avoid bend-over rows in this case.
+Any kind of row will work great to strengthen your upper back, but it might be wise to avoid heavy bend-over rows in this case.

-With a bend-over row, the weight is pulling the shoulder forward towards the floor.
+Because with a bend-over row, the weight is pulling the shoulder forward towards the floor.

-To maximize the posture correcting effect of this exercise you should put a lot of focus on squeezing those shoulder blades together as you are on the top of the movement fully contracting.
+To maximize the posture correcting effect of this exercise you should put a lot of focus on squeezing those shoulder blades together as you are on the top of the movement while fully contracting.